 On the flip side of that; just because a junior or senior have been on the team and maybe even started for most of their careers they still have to earn their playing time.
 Being beat out of your position by a talented freshman or sophomore may be a reality that you have to adjust to.
-Again; participate, continue to learn, develop, compete and earn your playing time; being a junior or sophomore doesn't guarantee a starting position.
+Again; participate, continue to learn,

+develop, compete and earn your playing time; being a junior or sophomore doesn't guarantee a starting position.

+For the Student-Athlete

+27 Pag

-- Know and adhere to the athletic policy. - Exceed all attendance and academic requirements as practical evidence of loyalty to the school and your team. - 3.
+- 1. Know and adhere to the athletic policy. - 2.
+Exceed all attendance and academic requirements as practical evidence of loyalty to the school and your team. - 3.
 Observe completely all policies regarding conduct. - 4.
 Counsel with the athletic director over questions of eligibility. - Practice and play fairly, giving complete effort in all circumstances.
-Give credit to teammates in victory and opponents in defeat. - Accept with equal grace favorable and unfavorable decisions in victory and defeat. - Demonstrate respect for all at all times.
+Give credit to teammates in victory and opponents in defeat. - 6.
+Accept with equal grace favorable and unfavorable decisions in victory and defeat. - 7.
+Demonstrate respect for all at all times.